How to Help Your Partner Get More Comfortable Receiving

 Ways to Provide Emotional Support:

-• Be Patient: Change takes time.
-Celebrate small victories along the way.
+Be Patient: Change takes time.
+Acknowledge small victories along the way.

-• Provide Assurance: Remind them that it’s not only okay to receive but beneficial for their well-being and the relationship.
+Give Consent: Ensure them that it’s not just OK to accept but actually good for them and the relationship.

-6. Celebrate the Joy of Giving and Receiving
+6. Share the Joy of Giving and Receiving.

 Was this helpful?